-The Lang & Reed 2015 Chenin Blanc – Napa Valley has peach and tropical fruit that are immediately on the nose, with the necessary hint of honeycomb (the traditional varietal character), and a lesser expression of apple and citrus.
-On the palate, the aromas are mirrored and given an even stronger presence with yellow apple exotic citrus notes, which give it an accurate tartness.
-The texture is tender, and the flavors broaden with a touch of saline minerality, which leads into bright crisp acidity, adding to the wine’s refreshing character.
-It will blossom and gain in complexity with additional bottle time.
+The Lang & Reed 2017 Chenin Blanc – Napa Valley is a precocious one, with peach skin and pear fruit that immediately jump from the glass alongside the ever present hint of honeycomb.
+On the palate, the aromas are amplified with exotic fruit flavors and a trace of herb and linden.
+The texture is tender, and the flavors broaden with a hint of saline minerality, which leads into bright crisp acidity and adds to the wine’s refreshing character.
+It will blossom and gain in complexity with additional bottle time

 89 Points – Wine Advocate

 90 Points – Wine Enthusiast